In Canada, every vehicle must be insured by law, but not all auto insurance is designed for commercial use.

 - All-perils coverage is a combination of both collision and comprehensive insurance.
 It also includes coverage for damage and loss of your vehicle if it’s stolen by an employee or someone who lives with you at your primary residence.

-How Do Deductibles Factor Into Commercial Auto Insurance?
+How Do Deductibles Apply to Commercial Auto Insurance?

-Deductibles typically apply to all coverages within a commercial auto policy.
+Deductibles in a commercial auto policy apply to physical damages.
 You can choose what level of deductible for each.
 Generally, the higher the deductible, the lower your annual premium.

 A deductible applies if you file a claim for your vehicle.
-For example, suppose you’re in an accident with another car for which you’re not at fault and have collision or upset coverage in your policy.
-In that case, there’s usually a minimum deductible of $500 that you must pay before your insurance provider pays the balance of your claim up to the coverage limit.
+For example, if you’re in an accident with another car for which you’re not at fault and have collision or upset coverage, there’s usually a minimum deductible of $500 that you must pay before your insurance provider pays the balance of your claim up to the coverage limit.

-How to Get Low-Cost Commercial Auto Insurance Quickly
+How to Get Commercial Auto Insurance for Your Business in Canada

 Related Posts